Guardiola proud City have avoided champions' curse | Goal.com

 "All of them, they were out.
 They did not have a chance in that period to win the Premier League.

 "We are there.
-That is one the things I am most delighted about this season."
+That is one of the things I am most delighted about this season."

 City's four-game league winning streak came to an end when they lost 2-1 at Newcastle United on January 29, but Guardiola insisted the result was not a reflection of complacency among his players.